Shallow Grave (1994 film): Plot

-Chartered accountant David Stephens (Eccleston) delivers a monologue to camera about friendship.
-He shares a flat in Edinburgh with physician Juliet Miller (Fox) and journalist Alex Law (McGregor).
-Needing a new flatmate, they interview several applicants in a calculatedly cruel manner, amusing themselves at the applicants' expense before finally offering the room to a mysterious man named Hugo (Keith Allen).
-Shortly after Hugo moves in the trio finds him dead from an apparent drug overdose in his room, as well as a large suitcase full of money.
-They agree to conceal Hugo's death and keep the money for themselves.
-They bury the body in the woods after removing the hands and feet to prevent identification.
-They draw lots and David is given the gruesome task of dismembering the corpse, while Juliet disposes of the hands and feet in her hospital's incinerator.
+Chartered accountant David Stevens shares a flat in Edinburgh with physician Juliet Miller and journalist Alex Law.
+Needing a new flatmate, the trio interview several applicants in a calculatedly cruel manner, amusing themselves at the applicants' expense before finally offering the room to a mysterious man named Hugo.
+Shortly after he moves in, the trio finds Hugo dead from an apparent drug overdose in his room, as well as a large suitcase full of money.
+The friends agree to conceal the death and keep the money for themselves.
+They decide to remove the identifying features—hands, feet and teeth—from Hugo's body and bury the remains in the woods.
+David is given the gruesome task of dismembering the corpse after they draw lots, while Juliet disposes of the leftovers in her hospital's incinerator.

-Unknown to them, Hugo is being sought by a pair of violent men who are torturing and murdering informants as they follow Hugo's trail.
+Unbeknown to them, Hugo is being sought by a pair of violent criminals who are torturing and murdering informants as they follow his trail.
 The flat below theirs is broken into, making them anxious.
-The police, who also notice the intrusion, are surprised when the three deny that they ever had a fourth flatmate.
-While Juliet and Alex spend part of the money to "feel better", David's fears turn into full-blown paranoia.
+While Juliet and Alex go on a shopping spree with the money to "feel better," David's fears turn into full-blown paranoia.
 He hides the suitcase of money in the attic and begins living there, drilling holes in the attic floor to watch the living space below.
-The relationship between the three becomes increasingly strained and distrustful.
+The relationship between the three begins to deteriorate.